 I am an Associate Professor of Ethics and Philosophy at La Sierra University and Executive Director of The John Henry Weidner Foundation for Altruism.
 I was a Mellon Postdoctoral Fellow at Wellesley College, and a Fulbright Scholar to Burma/Myanmar.
 I have taught courses in the Department of International Relations at the University of Southern California (where I earned my PhD as a Bannerman Fellow in the Program in Politics and International Relations in 2012), in the Honors Program at UCLA, in the Peace and Justice Studies Program at Wellesley College, and in the Peace Studies Program at Chapman University.
 I am the author of several books, including Humanism and the Death of God: Searching for the Good After Darwin, Marx, and Nietzsche (Oxford University Press, 2017), and A Good Man in Dark Times (forthcoming).

-When not teaching, writing, or conspiring trips to far-flung corners of the globe, I enjoy swimming, catching up on films, quality conversations with friends and family, practicing the joy of Facebook resistance, and adventures in new cuisine (I’m a vegetarian because I find it easier sneaking up on vegetables).
-Correspondence is always welcome.
+When not teaching, writing, or conspiring trips to new corners of the globe, I enjoy swimming, catching up on films, quality conversations with friends and family, and adventures in new cuisine.
+I’m a vegetarian because I find it easier sneaking up on vegetables.